In this assignment, you will build a web site that is roughly equivalent to

 https://your-account.pythonanywhere.com/accounts/login

 Look at how pretty the login form looks :).
-Don't worry about social login yet.
+Don't worry about the social login yet.
 We will get to that later.
-Favicons are shown in the tabs in the browser.
+Favicons are shown in the browser tabs.
 We will get to favicons later too :)

 Important Note: If you find you have a problem saving files in the PythonAnywhere system using their browser-based editor, you might need to turn off your ad blocker for this site - weird but true.